A Want of Kindness by Joanne Limburg

 When I picked up this book, I was drawn to the story because I knew nothing about Queen Anne, who was only monarch for the approximate final decade of her life, and because the blurb on the back made it sound a bit more racy than the book actually is.
 It’s not a book about a debauched court but about a highly religious and divided one.
 Anne is hardly a lush, and more of an indulgent over eater than anything, who prays a lot and worries that her children’s deaths are because of her sins.
 In some ways, this book can be a little dry because of that.
 It’s one for history lovers, who love the minutiae of lives lived at other times, but because Anne is a nice person, but not a terribly rebellious or bright one, the book can feel a little long at times.
 Good, but long.

 However, some things really amused me, like the way it was considered unnatural that Anne and her husband liked to sleep in the same bed, which was not common practice amongst the social elite at the time.

 Read It If: this one is for those of you who love history, especially women’s history or that of British monarchs.

-Guest review contributed by CravenWild.
+This guest review was contributed by CravenWild.
 Hermione is a book blogger who reads widely.
 She has an academic background in classics, film, and theatre, so she has a strong grasp of story, good writing, and character.